aredden/flux-fp8-api/README.md

 # Flux FP8 (true) Matmul Implementation with FastAPI

 This repository contains an implementation of the Flux model, along with an API that allows you to generate images based on text prompts.
-The API can be run via command-line arguments.
+And also a simple single line of code to use the generator as a single object, similar to diffusers pipelines.

 ## Speed Comparison